SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 EF stands for exploration factor.
 There are 2 EF parameters: **EF construction** and **EF search**.

-**efConstruction** is used when building the index and for insertion.
-It controls the number of candidate neighbors considered when a new vector is inserted in the graph.
+**ef_construction** is used when building the index and for insertion.
+It controls the number of candidate neighbors considered when a new vector is inserted in the graph (how widely we look around when we add a new point).

 Higher values mean a more connected graph (hence better recall/accuracy), but they slow down index build time and increase memory consumption.

 **efSearch** is used during query time.
-It controls the size of the dynamic candidate list (the result heap and candidate queue) when a query is being run.
+It controls the size of the dynamic candidate list (the result heap and candidate queue) when a query is being run (how many extra candidates we are willing to examine).

 A higher value means the algorithm explores more potential neighbors while searching.
 Similar to efConstruction, a higher value gives higher accuracy, but slower speed.

 ### How do inserts work?
 Insertion happens one element at a time.

-1. **Assign Layer**: The new element is assigned a maximum layer $l$ based on an exponential distribution (making higher layers scarcer).
+1. **Assign Layer**: The new element is assigned a maximum layer $l$ (higher layers are scarcer; most points only appear in lower layers).
 2. **Find Entry Point**: Start from the top layer.
 Greedily traverse the graph to find the closest node to the new element in the current layer.
    Move down to the next layer using this node as the entry point.
 Repeat until you reach layer $l$.
 3. **Connect Neighbors**: From layer $l$ down to 0:
     - Perform a search to find the $M$ closest neighbors to the new element.
-    - Add bidirectional edges between the new element and these neighbors.
+    - Add bidirectional edges (connections) between the new element and these neighbors.
     - If a neighbor now has too many connections (exceeding $M_{max}$), prune the connections (usually keeping the closest and most diverse ones) to maintain the graph properties.

 ### How do deletions work?
 The original HNSW paper does not describe a deletion algorithm, and HNSW is generally optimized for append-only or static datasets.

-However, practical implementations like **pgvector** handle deletions using a "soft delete" combined with a vacuum process:
+However, practical implementations like **pgvector** handle deletions using a "soft delete" combined with a cleanup / vacuum process:

 1. **Soft Delete**: When a row is deleted, it isn't immediately removed from the HNSW graph.
-It is just marked as "dead".
+It is just marked as "dead" (logically deleted).
 The graph structure remains intact, and searches still traverse these nodes but ignore them in the final result.
-2. **Vacuum / Repair**: To reclaim space and fix the graph, `pgvector` uses a **VACUUM** process (specifically `RepairGraph` pass).
+2. **Vacuum / Repair**: To reclaim space and fix the graph, `pgvector` uses a **VACUUM** process (specifically `RepairGraph` pass) — you can think of this as a background cleanup that actually removes dead nodes and reconnects their neighbors.

 If you don't run VACUUM, the "dead" nodes pile up, wasting memory and potentially slowing down searches (as the algorithm wastes time traversing deleted nodes).

 ### Are results reproducible?
 The search results are **deterministic** for a fixed, static graph.
 If you run the same query twice on the exact same index (and the index hasn't changed), you get the same result.

-However, the **index construction is non-deterministic**:
+However, the **index construction is non-deterministic** (two index builds on the same data can give slightly different graphs):
 - **Random Layer Assignment**: The layer assignment for each vector is random.
 - **Parallelism**: If the index is built using multiple threads (which `pgvector` supports), the order of insertions varies.
 Since the graph structure depends on the order of insertion, the final graph will differ between runs.